Fearsome Tales for Fiendish Kids: Bessy O'Messy

 Bessy is a beautiful, red-haired, green-eyed Irish girl who is wasteful and forgetful.
 Her brother Callum is a neat freak, who cleans up after his sister, which makes Bessy suspicious, assuming that he is trying to make her look irresponsible.
 One morning, her mother discovers a mountain of dirty laundry and empty containers behind Bessy's bedroom door and orders her to clean her room.
 Bessy refuses, Callum offers to help, but their mother denies both of their requests.
 Bessy gets out of bed and attempts to climb the mountain but falls inside it and lands outside a cottage where six leprechauns live.
 They introduce themselves as O'Reilly, O'Reilly, O'Reilly, O'Reilly, O'Reilly, and O'Reilly (real name Rafferty) and explain that they prefer to live in untidy places.
 Bessy realises how much she and the leprechauns have in common and agrees to live with them for the rest of her life.

 The leprechauns lead Bessy into their home and refer her to the kitchen.
 Confused, Bessy asks what was the kitchen's significance.
 The leprechauns tell her that as their new housekeeper, she must clean whatever they say.
-Bessy argues that they never said that she wanted to be their housekeeper and the leprechauns remind her that they shook hands, but Bessy points out that they never mentioned housekeeping and that she and one of the leprechauns shook hands on no agreement.
+Bessy argues that they never said that she wants to be their housekeeper and the leprechauns remind her that they shake hands, but Bessy points out that they never mention housekeeping and that she and one of the leprechauns shake hands on no agreement.
 The leprechauns shed their fingers and grow claws, and threaten her to clean their kitchen otherwise they will kill her.
 Bessy shoves the closest out of her way and runs out of the cottage.
 She runs towards the assumed escape route—a black hole under a jumper—as the leprechauns chase her.
 The hole disappears and the ground shakes.
 The leprechauns gloat that they have the upper hand as they pull themselves off the ground and crowd around her.
 A jet of water sprays the leprechauns flat and the world crashes down.

 Sometime later, Callum is ironing the rest of Bessy's clean clothes.
 He finds his sister, now 6 in tall, with her red hair now white.
 She snaps at him for making "[her] colours run" and apologises for her behaviour, offering to help him clean her room.